-The School has not yet qualified for exempt status under section 501(c)3 of the Internal Revenue Code of 1954 (as amended).
-Management plans on filing for application and believes that the School meets the requirements for exemption.
-Management believes that future tax liability as a result of disqualification, if any, will be immaterial to the financial statements as a whole.
-Therefore, the financial statements reflect no provision for income taxes.
+Advanced Learning Charter School, Inc. is exempt from income taxes under section 501(c)3 of the Internal Revenue Code of 1954 (as amended) under the classification of a public charity; accordingly, the financial statements reflect no provision for income taxes.